 Some Captchas provide a voice alternative but often this is so indistinct, it is unusable especially for people with hearing problems.

 The definition of CAPTCHA is “… [A] program that protects websites against bots by generating and grading tests that humans can pass but current computer programs cannot” from CAPTCHA website.
 The problem is that these programmes do not identify Text-To-Speach software as humans.
 I tried to submit a form that had a reCAPTCHA field while using the JAWS program.
 It failed every time.

-Fortunately Google has decided to do away with reCAPTCHA and determine if a visitor is a real person or a spam bot by looking at their browser history.
-I do not know if text-to-speach software will pass the test but it should.
+Fortunately, Google has decided to do away with reCAPTCHA and determine if a visitor is a real person or a spambot by looking at their browser history.
+I do not know if the text-to-speech software will pass the test but it should.
 Google changed reCAPTCHA because they found that robots don’t always tell the truth.
-If you don’t believe me you can watch the YouTube video: Robot beats “I am not a Robot” Captcha
+If you don’t believe me, you can watch the YouTube video: Robot beats “I am not a Robot” Captcha

 The WCAG (Web Content Accessibility Guidelines) recommends the use of other means of detecting spam bots including using the Akismet plugin for WordPress.
 The plugin checks the comments and contact form submissions against a list of known spammers.
 Of course, it will not cut out all spam but it will reduce it to a manageable level.
 You can read about other suggestions at Captcha Alternatives and thoughts.